 What are the steps to take for obtaining a death certificate in Nevada?

 In the state of Nevada, there’s only a 72-hour window (after death) to file for the death certificate at the local registrar.
 Typically, the funeral home, cremation organization, mortuary, or the person responsible for the deceased’s remains will manage the death certificate.
+Keep all the documents and receipts obtained during the organization of the funeral, later you would be able to apply for FEMA's Funeral Reimbursement Program.

 Keep in mind that you will need more than just one copy of the death certificate.
 You may need a copy for your personal use, but a lot more than one copy if you're making all the funeral arrangements.
 Official transcripts will also be required if you're handling the deceased's personal affairs.